placrosse/kodo/docs/source/hacking_kodo.rst

 Codec Header API
 ~~~~~~~~~~~~~~~~
-The Codec Header API is typically invoke after the Payload Codec API has
+The Codec Header API is typically invoked after the Payload Codec API has
 split a payload buffer into the symbol data and the symbol header.
 Depending on whether we are implementing an encoder or decoder we
 typically use this layer to read or write information about the symbol